michel94/sdl_wrapper/README.md

-sdl-wrapper
+SDL Wrapper
 ===========

-A simple C++ wrapper for SDL that simplify rendering
+A simple C++ wrapper for SDL that simplifies rendering.
+Licensed under the MIT License.